darkdumah/TypeORM-Postgres/readme.txt

-This is an example of relational database design using TypeORM librady with Typescript and Postges db.
+This is an example of relational database design using TypeORM library with Typescript and Postges db.

 Using a Object-Relational-Mapping method is a useful way to link your application to a relational database.